Share this publication

 How to get to Recife/Olinda?

 By plane: The closest airport is Recife Guarapes Airport.
 A taxi from the airport to either Boa Viagem or Olinda will cost you around R$45 to R$60.
 Alternatively, you can take the metro all the way to Recife’s central station and from there catch a bus to your destination.
+To get a quote for a flight click here.

 By bus: Brazil has an excellent bus network that runs all throughout the country.
 Buses to Recife/Olinda will arrive at Recife’s Terminal Integrado de Passageiros.
 A metro bus then connects the bus station to Estação Central, Recife’s downtown station.
 Note that buses from Recife to Olinda leave from the downtown station and Boa Viagem.